An Italian case study shows promising results for adding bakery by-products as a feed ingredient to lactating cows’ diet.

 Dialogue with farmers and case studies from other countries

 Dialogue and knowledge sharing are an important part of the CircAgric-GHG project.
-At the beginning of January 2024, the Italian researchers will arrange workshops with private companies and farmers to explore opportunities and barriers to adopting circular practices in Italy.
-Case study farms will receive individual feedback on their LCA-score and get advises of how they can lower the GWP level from their farms.
+At the beginning of January 2024, the Italian researchers arranged workshops with private companies and farmers to explore opportunities and barriers to adopting circular practices in Italy.
+Case study farms received individual feedback on their LCA-score and got advises of how they can lower the GWP level from their farms.

 Other relevant studies: